 sa_locks( [ connection [ , creator [ , table_name [ , max_locks ] ] ] ] )

-connection Use this INTEGER parameter to specify a connection ID.
+connection Use this INTEGER parameter to specify a connection ID number.
 The procedure returns lock information only about the specified connection.
 The default value is 0 (or NULL), in which case information is returned about all connections.

 creator Use this CHAR(128) parameter to specify a user ID.
 The procedure returns information only about the tables owned by the specified user.
 The default value for the creator parameter is NULL.
 When this parameter is set to NULL, sa_locks returns the following information:

 if the table_name parameter is unspecified, locking information is returned for all tables in the database

 if the table_name parameter is specified, locking information is returned for tables with the specified name that were created by the current user

 table_name Use this CHAR(128) parameter to specify a table name.
 The procedure returns information only about the specified tables.
 The default value is NULL, in which case information is returned about all tables.